Colds

 Drink Liquids

 Drink plenty of fluids.
-Drinking fluids such as water, herbal teas, warm broth, and electrolyte-rich drinks like orange juice will help you fight the virus more effectively.
-Staying hydrated also helps thin mucus and soothes the throat.
+Water, herbal teas, warm broth, and electrolyte-rich drinks like orange juice will help you fight the virus more effectively.
+Staying hydrated also helps thin mucus and soothe the throat.

 Rest